Spoiler alert: yes, it can.

 If you own a property that you want to turn into a rental, be sure to go over your homeowner’s association’s (HOA) Declaration of Covenants, Conditions, and Restrictions (CC&Rs).
 Under South Florida law, HOAs can choose whether or not to allow homeowners to rent out their properties to others.
 Allowing renters into your unit without the association’s ‘go signal’ could get you in legal trouble.

 In this article, we’ll outline a few instances where an HOA can create rental restrictions.
-That way, you can avoid violating the HOA’s covenants.
+Read further so that you can avoid violating the HOA’s restrictive covenants and other obligations.

 What are the CC&Rs?